mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-monitoring.rst

   }

   /**
-   * Fired when the server monitor’s ismaster command is started - immediately before
+   * Fired when the server monitor’s ``hello`` or legacy hello command is started - immediately before
-   * the ismaster command is serialized into raw BSON and written to the socket.
+   * the ``hello`` or legacy hello command is serialized into raw BSON and written to the socket.
    */
   interface ServerHeartbeatStartedEvent {